TheServerBorn/TheServerBorn/README.md

 With v0.29, J-29 can also **create that media from inside the interface**.

-Users select software from the existing library, choose a removable device, and J-29 generates the required metadata automatically.
+Users select software from the existing library, choose a removable device, and J-29 generates and verifies the required metadata automatically.

 No manual game-ID lookup required.